Helping millions of people navigate the world of technology.

 put the computer to sleep options

 Fast startup is beneficial on Windows devices since it reduces boot time.
-However, some drivers may not be correctly unloaded during the boot process, leading them to enter an invalid or inconsistent power state.
-Disabling Fast Startup prevents the computer from loading your drivers into memory at shutdown, forcing them to be correctly unloaded.
+However, some drivers may not unload correctly during the boot process, leading them to enter an invalid or inconsistent power state.
+Disabling Fast Startup prevents the computer from loading your drivers into memory at shutdown, forcing them to unload correctly.